Life Insurance for Parents: How Much and What Type?

 Before children, life insurance replaces your income for a partner or covers specific debts.
 After children, the needs expand significantly:

-Income replacement: Your children need financial support until they're independent — potentially 18–22 years.
-At $75,000/year for 20 years, that's $1.5 million before any investment returns.
+Income replacement: Your children need financial support until they're independent โ potentially 18โ22 years.
+The Insurance Information Institute advises buying enough coverage to replace the income you generate for dependents plus the cost of services you provide.
+At $75,000/year for 20 years, that's $1.5 million before any investment returns (illustrative).

 Mortgage payoff: Surviving spouse and children shouldn't have to sell the house.
 Add your full mortgage balance to the calculation.